Celebrated (part ten)

 He typed Shannon Wilmot.

 The fair list of women with this name did not include his ex…and the relief was telling.
-He didn’t, at this moment, know if she were alive.
+He didn’t know if she were alive.
 Allowing this thought, he felt also superstitious, as though he’d just cursed two old acquaintances…

 She hadn’t wanted to see him, trade Christmas cards with him, find out if he still had the folder with her college diploma (he did), invite him to her mother’s funeral…which pretty much had to have happened…